enriqueseor/container-manager/README.md

 To run this project locally, follow these steps:

 1. Clone the repository
-2. Open the backend with an IDE like IntelliJ, netBeans, Eclipse, STS4, etc.
+2. Open the project in the IDE you like.
 3. Run the code.

 ## License